-Payment for the HCBS so provided will cease upon the determination of the applicant's eligibility for Long Term Care Medical Assistance, or upon the 21st day of Expedited Services, whichever comes first.
-It is possible that in cases of pending applications, Expedited Services may be extended beyond the initial 21 days.
+Payment for the HCBS so provided will cease upon the determination of the applicant's eligibility for Long Term Care Medical Assistance, or upon the twenty-first $(21^{\rm st})$ day of Expedited Services, whichever comes first.
+It is possible that in cases of pending applications, Expedited Services may be extended beyond the initial twenty-one (21) days.

-Successful L.T.C.
-Medicaid applicants will be transitioned onto a R.I.
-HCBS waiver program.
-Applicants who are denied L.T.C.
-Medicaid will immediately cease to be eligible for R.I.
-DHS payment for their Expedited Services.
+Successful LTC Medicaid applicants will be transitioned onto the HCBS waiver program.
+Applicants who are denied LTC Medicaid will immediately cease to be eligible for DHS payment for their Expedited Services.

-Whenever the applicant is determined to be eligible for L.T.C.
-Medicaid, the expense incurred by the state for their HCBS under this provision will be submitted for standard Medicaid re-imbursement, back to the date of LTC Medicaid eligibility.
+Whenever the applicant is determined to be eligible for LTC Medicaid, the expense incurred by the state for their HCBS under this provision will be submitted for standard Medicaid re-imbursement, back to the date of LTC Medicaid eligibility.